About the Family Justice Center’s Legal Incubator Project

 The Family Justice Center’s legal incubator is a program for new or transitioning attorneys starting their own solo, small firm, or nonprofit practice.
 An incubator provides a work environment where incubator attorneys can gain experience in the practice of law and knowledge about how to manage a law practice while being mentored, supervised, and taught by experienced attorneys.

-We support practice areas including family, immigration, consumer (debtors’ rights), housing, probate (guardianship and conservatorship) law attorneys.
+We support practice areas including family, immigration, consumer (debtors’ rights), and housing law attorneys.
 The Center will provide infrastructure, law practice software, training and mentor attorneys.

 Frequently Asked Questions for Applicants